a-dorgham/SiteTrack/README.md

 ---

-## 🔧 Key Features
+## Key Features

-- 🏗️ **Modular System**: Manage roads, buildings, and electrical networks in one platform
+- Manage roads, buildings, and electrical networks in one platform
-- 📦 **Warehouse Management**: Track inventory of materials and equipment
+- Track inventory of materials and equipment
-- 🛣️ **Road Maintenance**: Log detailed work orders and maintenance activities
+- Log detailed work orders and maintenance activities
-- ⚡ **Electrical Maintenance**: Monitor lighting, networks, and panel maintenance
+- Monitor lighting, networks, and panel maintenance
-- 📊 **Data Visualization**: Plot inventory trends and maintenance activity
+- Plot inventory trends and maintenance activity
-- 📅 **Historical Filtering**: Review records by day, week, or month
+- Review records by day, week, or month
-- 📄 **Report Generation**: Export data to Word and Excel
+- Export data to Word and Excel
-- 🔒 **User Authentication**: Secure login for multi-user access
+- Secure login for multi-user access
-- 🖼️ **Image Support**: Attach before/after images for maintenance records
+- Attach before/after images for maintenance records

 ---